ironchefpython/gittip-browser-extension/README.md

 gittip-browser-extension
 ========================

-Simple browser extension for gittip
+Simple browser extension for gittip - Initial release via a userscript and tested (briefly) in firefox and chrome.